An

 Endovascular stenting is here to

-stay and in fact is the treatment of choice for nearly half of all patients with
+stay and in fact is the treatment of choice for 50-60% of all patients with

 aneurysms in the USA (Nowygrod,